robertdavidgraham/wc2/README.md

   reasons.
 * This state machine approach is faster than the built-in programs.
 * Even written in JavaScript, the state machine approach is competitive in speed.
+* ++ Actually, the currentJavaScript `wc2a.js` is slower
+  given random input.
+This anomoly is explained elsewhere.

 ## Asynchronous